-- (1) This Rule applies to all passengers irrespective of the type of fare on which they are travelling or have purchased. - (2) Unaccompanied children will be carried pursuant to the provisions of Rule 65, Unaccompanied minors. - (3) The carrier will not accept a reservation for a child under 5 years of age who will be travelling alone.
+- (1) This Rule applies to all passengers irrespective of the type of fare on which they are travelling or have purchased. - (2) Unaccompanied children will be carried pursuant to the provisions of Rule 65, Unaccompanied minors. - (3) The carrier will not accept a reservation for a child under 5 years of age who will be travelling alone, irrespective of whether the child's parent or guardian wishes to use the carrier's unaccompanied minors (UM) service for their child to travel alone.